MuhammadKevinHammading/CS-GO-Data-Set-by-FERNANDOPY/README.md

 In the future I will work hard and practice SQL more actively

+Update : Adding SQL file and the results on January 8, 2024

 Tools : Jupyter Notebook 6.5.4

-Dataset: CS:GO Data Set by FERNANDOPY (3 days ago)
+Dataset: CS:GO Data Set by FERNANDOPY (3 Days Ago)

 https://www.kaggle.com/datasets/fernandopy/csgo-data-set?select=data